apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

         * Advanced (R prereq): [Single-cell RNA-seq](https://github.com/gladstone-institutes/Bioinformatics-Workshops/wiki/Single-Cell-RNA-Seq-Analysis)
         * Advanced (UNIX prereq): [Using Wynton HPC](https://github.com/gladstone-institutes/Bioinformatics-Workshops/wiki/Working-on-Wynton-HPC)

-Some of these are redundant, but it is prudent to check availability for both as these classes fill up quickly.
+Some of these are redundant, but it is prudent to check availability for both versions of a class as these fill up very quickly.

 For my Stanford friends - I'm sorry, I've only been involved with UCSF training programs!
 Some great self-driven learning can be done here: